FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

       :height: 0.75in
       :align: left

-   name：**Code**
+   name:**Code**

-   effect：After the node graph is connected, Lua code is generated.
+   effect:After the node graph is connected, Lua code is generated.

 Node graph operations
 -------------------------